awostenberg/bug-free-train/docs/adr/adr-001-why-not-whatsapp.md

 MJM: Ok, W, given you're wanting social media for the smallest social unit, the family, and granted, group text has it's limitations, why not whatsapp?

-W: I heard it was owned by the chineese, and it is centralized and permissioned (I need a username/password), rather than text, which is permissionless.
+W: I heard it was owned by the chinese, and it is centralized and permissioned (I need a username/password), rather than text, which is permissionless.
 For example, my daughter Sarah stood up a "secret doggie chat" the other day, invited other members of family who like dogs and seeing daily dog pics.
 She did not need to ask permission.

 M: On the contrary, whats app you just need your phone, works like a text. you just go and install the app.